|

 the Russian Sailor' where they feature to fine effect.
 Noel points

-to seven of the album's tracks, including a few braces of reels.
+services to seven of the album's tracks, including a few braces

-Tony is less versed at free fiddle accompanyment - he cites Kevin
+of reels.
+Tony is less versed at free fiddle accompanyment - he

-Burke as masterful in that role.
-Noel's closing concertina solo
+cites Kevin Burke as masterful in that role.
+Noel's closing concertina

-on 'Dunlavin Green' is a lament - a straight slow-air, he points
+solo on 'Dunlavin Green' is a lament - a straight slow-air, he

 They enthuse about the experience of recording the album and about

-'The Iron Behind the Velvet' was to go for unsophisticated arrangements,
+for 'The Iron Behind the Velvet' was to go for unsophisticated

-natural and uncluttered by elaborate studio techniques.
-The tour
+arrangements, natural and uncluttered by elaborate studio techniques.

-was planned so that the band might come to feel at home with the
+The tour was planned so that the band might come to feel at home

-arrangements, although Tony mentions that the first (and biggest)
+with the arrangements, although Tony mentions that the first (and

-concert - in Dublin's Liberty Hall was unnerving, saying that it
+biggest) concert - in Dublin's Liberty Hall was unnerving, saying

-would have been better to finish the tour there.
-Both took exception
+that it would have been better to finish the tour there.
+Both

-to a Hot Press review of that gig, feeling that it was hindered
+took exception to a Hot Press review of that gig, feeling that

-by pre-set media notions about the idea and place of the band.
+it was hindered by pre-set media notions about the idea and place

 When it came to recording their own album, Noel and Tony adopted